Marbjo07/ParkPulse-AccessManager/README.md

 <br/>

-ParkPulse AccessManager is a open-source user authentication and authorization service.
+Access Manager is a open-source user authentication and authorization service.

 ## Features